-Other things you can do You can do other things besides requesting an appeal or hearing.
-See page 2 of the enclosed Request to Review a Health Care Decision form for more information.
+Other things you can do

+You can ask your doctor about other ways to treat your condition.

+You can ask us for the information used to make this decision.

 In the middle of treatment?
 If you have been getting this service and we have stopped providing it, you can ask us to continue it.

-You need to:

-Ask for this within 10 days of the date of this letter or by the date the decision is effective, whichever is later.
-Use the contact information <<below>>.
+You need to ask for this within 10 days of the date of this letter or by the date this decision is effective, whichever is later.

+You can ask by phone, letter, or fax.

-Answer “yes” to the question about continuing services on box 8 on page 4 on the Request to Review a Health Care Decision form.
+You can also use the enclosed Request to Review a Health Care Decision form.
+Please answer “yes” to the question about continuing services in box 8 on page 4 of the form.

 Payment for This Service If you choose to still get this service, you may have to pay for it.
 If the judge agrees with you at the hearing, you will not have to pay.

 Get help or copies of paperwork If you need help or have questions, please call Customer Service at <<XXX-XXX-XXXX>> or <<TTY number>>, Monday to Friday, 8 a.m. - 5 p.m.
 All members have a right to know about and use our programs and services.
 We give these kinds of free help: